SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Playstudios, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 6, 2022 - (NASDAQ: MYPS)

-NEW YORK, April 20, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Playstudios, Inc..
+NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Playstudios, Inc.

 Shareholders who purchased shares of MYPS during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.